jeffepn/real-estate-laravel/README.md

 'section_content' => 'content',
 ```

-More options, check the `config/realestatelaravel.php` config file
+For more options, check the `config/realestatelaravel.php` config file

 #### Events